NCHUSC/NCHU_Bachelor_Thesis_Template/README-EN.md

 Local compilation requires the installation of Tex softwares, such as TeX Live, MacTex and MikTeX.
 These softwares all come with basic LaTeX compilation tools.

-**Note**: The system needs to install SimSun and SimHei fonts and Time New Roman English fonts, and please **do not use CTeX**.
+**Note**: The system needs to install SimSun, SimKai and SimHei fonts and Time New Roman English fonts, and please **do not use CTeX**.
 If not installed, you can manually install all the fonts in the `fonts` folder.

 #### Windows